marcnewport/shopify-helper/README.md

 # shopify-helper package

-Shortcuts and snippets for Atom to help you with your Shopify project.
+Snippets for Atom to help you with the Shopify schema.

 ## Installation